frederikb96/frederikberg/content/publication/architecture/index.md

 ---
-title: 'A fully automated normothermic machine perfusion system for kidney grafts supporting physiological motivated flow profiles'
+title: 'A modular and verifiable software architecture for interconnected medical systems in intensive care'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here